aridjayarecipes/cutesrecipes.web.app/content/post/2248-how-to-prepare-quick-bacon-wrapped-plum-and-cheese-with-sherry-vineger-honey-sauce.md

 - "2 tbsp honey"
 recipeinstructions:
 - "SHERRY VINEGER HONEY SAUCE"
-- "Mix sherry vineger & Honey in pan for half a minute"
+- "Mix sherry vineger &amp; Honey in pan for half a minute"
-- "Mix cheese & stuff lnside the plum cavity"
+- "Mix cheese &amp; stuff lnside the plum cavity"
-- "wrap the plum with bacon & fasten with toothpick"
+- "wrap the plum with bacon &amp; fasten with toothpick"
 - "bake it at  200 C /400F for 25 to 45  minute or longer depending on the thickness of the bacon"
 - "Serve with sherry vineger honey sauce"
 - "BELOW,ARE FEW BACON RECIPE, I AM GLAD TO SHARE WITH YOU  https://cookpad.com/us/recipes/333531-sweet-potato-wrapped-in-bacon https://cookpad.com/us/recipes/333561-waterchestnut-wrapped-in-bacon https://cookpad.com/us/recipes/405025-bacon-wrap-enoki-mushroom https://cookpad.com/us/recipes/333468-bacon-wrapped-chicken-drumettes https://cookpad.com/us/recipes/344415-jalapeno-cheesy-bacon-gift-snack"